Making Your Printed Health Materials Senior Friendly

 - manipulate different types of information at the same time;

-- on important new information without being distracted by irrelevant details.
+- and focus on important new information without being distracted by irrelevant details.

 Older adults also may be less able to change their long-held opinions to accept new information, a skill scientists call cognitive flexibility.

 In addition, older adults may have a hard time remembering the context or source of information.
 This means that over time false or incorrect statements may be remembered as true, simply because the information seems familiar.
 This is called the "illusion of truth" effect.
 For example, if you write, "Many people mistakenly think that exercise is unsafe for older adults; that it causes more harm than good," you intend to dispel incorrect information.
 But, over time, an older reader may forget the context and simply remember that exercise was somehow connected to being unsafe.
 As a result, he or she doesn't exercise, exactly the opposite of what you intended.

 Not all cognitive abilities decline with age.
 For example, most older adults maintain "crystallized intelligence," the knowledge and skills accumulated over a lifetime.
 Past experiences are also part of crystallized intelligence.
 These experiences may help older people make decisions without conscious deliberation of all the details and alternatives.
 Years of experience provide references to help older adults identify their best choices and eliminate the rest.

 Based on research findings on cognitive aging, there are a number of ways to make written information easier for your older readers to use and retain:

 - Be direct and specific.
 Present information in a clear and familiar way to reduce the number of inferences that must be made.
 If your suggestions are by necessity general, like "Eat healthier foods," then try to give specific examples.
 Omit unnecessary words.
 For example, instead of saying, "Some people find that talking to their health care provider can be helpful when deciding how to care for their hypertension," you might say, "Talk with your doctor about managing your high blood pressure."